B-Aldridge/Deep-Learning_Challenge/README.md

 - ASK_AMT: Funding amount requested.
 - IS_SUCCESSFUL: Was the money used effectively.

-### What variable(s) should be removed from the input data because they are neither targets nor features?
+### What variable(s) should be removed from the input data because they are neither targets/ features?
 Two irrelevant variables were removed: 'EIN' (Employer Identification Number) and 'NAME'.
 These columns served solely for identification purposes and did not contribute to the predictive power of the model.

 ![column](images/dropcolumns.png)